NECK PROBLEMS - About neck problems and what we can do to help

 The main load-bearing joints in the spine have a disc between the vertebral bodies, this acts as a cushion and a spring, a bit like a car's suspension, as well as allowing movement.
 These discs contain a fluid; you can imagine them a bit like a 'Locket' sweet.
 Over time these discs tend to degenerate, they naturally lose height as the middle becomes less fluid, this is one reason we become shorter as we age!
 As the disc height reduces then all of the other joints in the spine become closer together and this can increase problems with those.

-Herniated discs can also occur in the neck, see my page on back problems for a discussion of herniated discs.
-These can cause symptoms into the arms, these can be similar to symptoms caused by thoracic outlet syndrome, so I will perform a number of tests on you to identify the most likely cause and most appropriate treatment for you.
+Herniated discs can also occur in the neck, see our page on back problems for a discussion of herniated discs.
+These can cause symptoms into the arms, these can be similar to symptoms caused by thoracic outlet syndrome, so we will perform a number of tests on you to identify the most likely cause and most appropriate treatment for you.

 Other causes of neck pain

-Neck pain can be caused by a variety of problems and many of the questions I will ask you about your general health are to establish whether the pain in your neck is coming from another organ or to try to exclude any serious (but rare) conditions.
-I will always refer you if I believe the cause of your problem is something outside my expertise.
+Neck pain can be caused by a variety of problems and many of the questions we will ask you about your general health are to establish whether the pain in your neck is coming from another organ or to try to exclude any serious (but rare) conditions.
+We will always refer you if we believe the cause of your problem is something outside our expertise.